 We have discussed the methodology and specific methods of the shortest Path of spiritual self-realization in other publications.
 Therefore we will give here only a brief description of this subject.

-Having incarnated, we remain under constant supervision and guidance of God in the aspect of Brahman (the Holy Spirit), Who is not somewhere "high above", "in the sky", but is always present everywhere, in particular beneath the matter of our bodies — in the subtlest lokas.
+Having embodied, we remain under constant supervision and guidance of God in the aspect of Brahman (the Holy Spirit), Who is not somewhere "high above", "in the sky", but is always present everywhere, including beneath the matter of our bodies — in the subtlest lokas.
 (This is emphasized several times in the New Testament.)
-And the distance to the Abode of the Creator, as Jesus said, is not larger than the thickness of finest paper.
-And nothing happens to anyone without consent of the Creator.
+And the distance to the Abode of the Creator, as Jesus said, is not larger than the thickness of the finest paper.
+And nothing happens to anyone without the consent of the Creator.

 Our task in this situation may look very easy: one just needs to learn to move to the depths of multidimensional space right here where the body is — and to reach the Abode of the Creator… But the problem is that one can come to the Abode only through secret passages, and the Creator reveals them only to His worthy disciples — i.e. to ethically pure and refined souls, who have demonstrated a fervent and sincere desire to cognize Him and to merge with Him.
 That is, we have to fall in love with Him and to prove that our love is steadfast.